Annual Investment Allowance 2019/20

-The Annual Investment Allowance is a capital allowance for UK businesses that enables them to write off 100% of the cost of newly acquired assets such as plant, machinery, equipment & commercial vehicles in the first year of ownership.
+The Annual Investment Allowance is a capital allowance for UK businesses that enables them to offset 100% of the cost of newly acquired assets such as plant, machinery, equipment & commercial vehicles in the first year of ownership.

-This provides a welcome tax break and a boost to the cash-flow of SME businesses, reducing their income/corporation tax liability directly in proportion to their capital investment for the 2014/15 financial year.
+This provides a welcome tax break and a boost to the cash-flow of SME businesses, reducing their income/corporation tax liability directly in proportion to their capital investment for the current financial year.

 Why is the Annual Investment Allowance good for my business?